MaksKos/TrafficModel/README.md

 ## Describe
 This is the module for traffic flow modeling.

-The model base on cellular automata (micromodel).
+The Nagel–Schreckenberg (NaSch) model base on cellular automata.

 The road is multilanes and circle (periodic boundary condition)